Ichaelus/Github-Classifier/Documentation/Documentation.md

 As activation function we favored the newer [*ReLU* or *Noisy ReLU*](https://en.wikipedia.org/wiki/Rectifier_(neural_networks)) over the previously used *tanh* and *sigmoid* functions [for various reasons](https://stats.stackexchange.com/questions/126238/what-are-the-advantages-of-relu-over-sigmoid-function-in-deep-neural-network).
 As our *optimizer* we chose [*ADAM*](http://sebastianruder.com/optimizing-gradient-descent/index.html#adam) for this network-type.
 Having these things in mind our networks performed pretty well, always being among the best classifiers.
-The above mentioned **LSTM** networks came in handy when classifying based on a sequence of inputs (like characters or word-embeddings).
+The above mentioned **LSTM** networks came in handy when classifying based on a sequence of inputs (like characters or word-embedding).
 By feeding their last activation to themselves, these neurons "remember" their previous inputs (like the last characters forming a sentence).
 A helpful explanation can be found [here](https://colah.github.io/posts/2015-08-Understanding-LSTMs/).
 For reasons like improving training time *Stochastic gradient descent* was used for training here.